 The drone flies forward at a fixed height and constant speed by maintaining a fixed view of the subject.

 The drone moves backward slowly at a constant altitude of the camera gimbal tilts upward or downward to reveal the subject.

-In all of these cases, the drone operator must have a good understanding of both drone flying and videography.
-First, the operator must be able to fly the drone smoothly and steadily in order to avoid shaking the camera.
+In all of these cases, the drone operator must understand piloting and videography.
+First, the operator must be able to fly the drone smoothly and steadily.
 Second, the operator must be able to frame the shot correctly

 Planning Your Wedding Drone Photography

-In addition to the list of specific video shots, you will want to provide some basic direction and constraints to the drone pilot to ensure capture specific portions of the event and that they don’t distract from the ceremony.
+In addition to the list of specific video shots, you will want to provide some basic direction and constraints to the drone pilot.
+This will ensure they capture specific portions of the event and that they don’t distract from the ceremony.